Showing posts sorted by relevance for query Lolita. Sort by date Show all posts

 Lindsay Lohan in Lolita glasses.

 The 1955 novel by Vladimir Nabokov (1899-1977) was controversial even before being published in French, English language houses, sensing trouble, having initially declined the manuscript and nor has there ever been any consensus about the literary merit.
 Coincidently or not, there had been a Imperial-era German short-story about a girl called Lolita.
 Published in 1916 by Heinz von Lichberg (the pen-name of Heinz von Eschwege (1890-1951)), it was not dissimilar in its themes and there are a number of reasons it may have been Nabokov was influenced although, given the structural differences, plagiarism is too strong a word.
 Whatever the qualities of the text, it remains interesting as a canvas onto which can be mapped the changing attitudes to child abuse (and its artistic depiction).
-Tellingly, when Stanley Kubrick (1928-1999) in 1962 adapted the novel for the screen, many aspects of the original were toned down and twelve-year old Lolita was re-imagined as fourteen, a change necessitated by the rules in some markets and it may have been hoped that if that was acceptable for Shakespeare’s Juliet, it was good enough for Kubrick’s Lolita.
+Tellingly, when Stanley Kubrick (1928-1999) in 1962 adapted the novel for the screen, many aspects of the original were toned down and twelve-year old Lolita was re-imagined as a child of 14, a change necessitated by the rules in some markets and it may have been hoped that if that was acceptable for William Shakespeare's (1564–1616) Romeo and Juliet (1597), it may have been also good enough for Kubrick’s Lolita.
 Even as a morality tale, it was ambiguous; although the transgressive male protagonists all die in various unpleasant ways, so too do Lolita and her mother, the nominal female victims.

-What came to be called “Lolita glasses” (which are to this day marketed under that label) are the thick-rimmed items worn in the 1962 by Sue Lyon (1946-2019), aged between 14-15 at the time of filming.
-The most famous of the glasses, with the heart-shaped lens, were chosen by photographer Bert Stern (1929-2013) who Kubrick in 1960 commissioned to produce some still images to be used in pre-release publicity.
+What came to be called “Lolita glasses” (which are to this day marketed under that name) are the thick-rimmed items worn in the 1962 by Sue Lyon (1946-2019, thus aged 14-15 at the time of filming.
+The most famous of the glasses, with the heart-shaped lens, were chosen by photographer Bert Stern who Kubrick in 1960 commissioned to produce some still images to be used in pre-release publicity.
 Stern was already well known for his photographs of Elizabeth Taylor and Richard Burton, and would later create a famous set of images of Marilyn Monroe (1926–1962), the style of which he controversially reprised in 2008 with Lindsay Lohan (b 1986) as the subject.

 Popularity of the name Lolita in the US, 1900-2017.
 Impressionistically, as might be expected, a film will influence popular culture more than literary fiction, regardless of content.